 So, knowing that there was a Sabbath the day after the Passover frees us up to back up the day of the crucifixion.
 We are not bound to a Friday crucifixion with a Saturday Sabbath.
 We can assume with a fair degree of confidence that the crucifixion happened on Thursday, followed on Friday by the Passover Sabbath, then Saturday's normal Sabbath, and then an early Sunday morning resurrection.
 And thus Jesus's prophecy about being in the grave three days and three nights (in Matthew 12:40) was perfectly fulfilled.

 “Just as Jonah was three days and three nights in the belly of the great fish, so shall the Son of Man be three days and three nights in the heart of the earth (Matthew 12:40).”

 Thursday going into Friday was night one.

 And then Jesus was raised just as the Gospels say.

-So, with a little investigation, an alleged error in the Gospels concerning the resurrection can be laid to rest.
+So, with a little investigation, this alleged error in the Gospels concerning the resurrection can be laid to rest, as all of the apparent contradictions in the Gospels can.
 The Bible is absolutely trustworthy and it proves to be so the more we investigate it.
 For more of these kinds of resolutions to apparent contradictions in the Bible, see our "Bible Difficulties" page.

 Absolutely not.
 I think we should celebrate what God accomplished through Christ’s crucifixion every day.
 If your church is having a Good Friday service, go and be blessed.
 Give the Lord the praise and thanks He is due.
 But give thanks to Him on Thursday and on Saturday and on Tuesday, etc.